lukes/profiling/README.md

 # Profile

-Entirely non-discriminatory Ruby code profiling.
+Non-discriminatory profiling for your MRI Ruby code.
 This gem is a small wrapper around the [ruby-prof](https://github.com/ruby-prof/ruby-prof) gem, which is its only dependency.
 It lets you do simple but powerful profiling of your friend's bad code.

 ## Installation